 About Cartainer Ocean Line Customs House Brokerage

-With COL CHB, you are ensured of fast, professional customs clearance.
+With COL CHB, you are ensured fast, professional customs clearance.
 Whatever your shipping needs, from one-time to high-volume, we are your team.
-We can clear in ALL U.S. ports.
+We offer our service to importers of any size and can clear in ALL U.S. ports.

 Brokerage is more than getting the details right.
-It’s also an opportunity — to reduce duties, avoid penalties, and eliminate compliance risk.
-With COL CHB you have the comfort of knowing that cost and risk reduction have been covered 100%.
+It’s also an opportunity to reduce duties, avoid penalties, and eliminate compliance risk.
+Our COL CHB team will work with you to streamline the clearance process and reduce your import cost and risk.

 Some of our Services